1959 Triumph TR3A (SOLD)

 Engine is smooth and powerful, freely revs to the redline, shifts well, excellent synchromesh action, and overdrive clicks in and out almost instantly.
 Steering seemed unusually good for this type of car, minimal play and a feeling of precision often lacking in TR3s.

-Top and side curtains appear to be new, chrome is great (a note....last owner did not like the look of a front bumper....we have a new one with new over riders which we can easily install).
-And on the subject of changes and improvements........we can convert this car to painted or chrome 15" wire wheels, we can paint the engine compartment to matching primrose, we can add a stereo, luggage rack WHATEVER a buyer wishes.
+Top and side curtains appear to be new, chrome is great (mostly new).
+And on the subject of changes and improvements....... we can add a stereo, luggage rack WHATEVER a buyer wishes.
 All done in our own workshops.